gravitational/teleport-plugins/access/pagerduty/README.md

 ### Setting up auto-approval behavior

-If given sufficient permissions, Pagerduty plugin can auto-approve new access requests if they come from a user who is currently on-call and has at least one active incident assigned to her.
+If given sufficient permissions, Pagerduty plugin can auto-approve new access requests if they come from a user who is currently on-call.
 More specifically, it works like this:

 - Access plugin has an access to submit access reviews:
 ```yaml